someotherself/git_rust/README.md

 git-rust is a simplified Git implementation built from scratch in Rust.
 It mimics core Git functionality of basic commands, listed below.
 It serves as a learning project.

-This project explores how Git works under the hood — from creating repositories and hashing objects, to writing Git-compliant blob files and reading them back from the .git/objects directory.
+This project explores how Git works under the hood — from creating repositories and hashing objects, to writing Git-compliant object files and reading them back from the .git_rust/objects directory.

 # Current Features and flags implemented